• Skip to main content

 Even so, the add-ons more than offset the setbacks, including its price.
 Having a lid makes it adaptable, and that’s something we always appreciate.
 For anyone looking to add versatility, this choice is hard to beat.

-Most Innovative Electric Ceramic Griddle: George Foreman 5-Serving Multi-Plate Evolve Grill System
+Most Innovative Electric Ceramic Griddle: George Foreman GRBV5130CUX Griddle Grill & Broil 6-in-1 Electric Indoor Grill

 A modern take on ceramic griddles with a variety of plates and colors to choose from.

-Pros: With the option to include interchangeable plates; dishwasher safe; digital control panel; has a timer; available in three colors
+Pros: With the option to include interchangeable plates; dishwasher safe; has a timer; available in many colors

-Cons: Very expensive; no grease hole and drip tray; its base can be hard to clean
+Cons: Very expensive; smaller surface area; its base can be hard to clean

 Need something compact and versatile?
-You’ll need just one with the George Foreman 5-Serving Multi-Plate Evolve Grill System and its swappable plates.
-Options include a ridged ceramic griddle, a muffin pan, a panini press, a waffle maker, and a shallow baking dish.
-These plates are interchangeable and easy to dislodge from the electric unit.
+You’ll need just one with the George Foreman Griddle, Grill & Broil 6-in-1 Electric Indoor Grill and its swappable plates.
+This grill comes with two ceramic grill plates, two waffle plates, and one ceramic griddle plate.
+These plates are interchangeable and easy to remove from the electric unit.

-All the same, the unit’s digital control panel and timer are a treat.
-And it’s the only one on this list with these features.
 For a more modern take on ceramic griddles, we recommend the George Foreman multi-plate grill system.
-They sell them in red, black, and platinum.
+They sell them in various colors.

 Best Ceramic Griddle Pan, Square: GreenLife Soft Grip Diamond Healthy Ceramic Nonstick, Griddle Pan, 11-Inch, Black